 Arrowhead are a Sydney stoner rock band, and here is some footage of them performing at their CD launch that they shared with Frozen Planet 1969.
 They were pretty cool, and easy to work with, and had some groovy songs.
 The audio is a bit distorted due to the high volume in the room, and the image kinda shakes a bit, as the phone was mounted on a tripod on the desk, which was rattling around with every kick drum punch.
 As usual, mobile phone footage is always sketchy at best, so the audio is a bit flakey, but that is what you get from a mobile phone.
 As always, stunning lights by the Stunning Jen™!

 This one is kinda funny.
 Nothing much too exciting, this show was a birthday party for someone, where they had Silentia and Dead Horse Gap Band (DHGB) playing.
 DHGB were meant to be the headline act, and were very precious about their sound check and setup, as they wished to video record some of their songs for posting on social media etc. Silentia proceed to play 2 one hour sets, and were in no rush to get on with it, starting at 9pm, when they should have started before 8pm.
 This meant that DHGB went on stage some time around 11:30pm, and they were none too happy about it!
-Anyway, the above clip is my phone recording of DHGB playing a Neil Young cover, while below is some of their videos, which they edited together from various camera views and audio sources.
+Anyway, the above clip is my phone recording of DHGB playing a Neil Young cover, while below is one of their videos, which they edited together from various camera views and audio sources.
 I actually think my phone did a better job than them!
 Unlucky!

 This is the last band in my set of recordings from the Festival Allsorts #3 gig.
 By far, Blissphorus were the pick of the bands that played on the After Dark Bar stage.
 All the band members are solid musicians, and are mature enough to have their various instruments mastered, and their arrangements and set up well and are pretty cool.
 They are all real easy to work with too!
 Having said that, the phone recording is slightly frustrating, as it does not quite capture the crispness and punchiness of the sound in the room, and the mix seems to change through out the set, while only hinting at how huge their sound was.
 Not only were they the best band, but definitely the best sounding on the night.
 It all looks pretty cool as well, thanks to lights from the Pretty Cool Jen™!